-- The key roles of each CAP are set out below and are designed to ensure they: - Are an influential voice for their communities ("Community Voice") - Can take effective action to progress community priorities and support communities to take action to help each other ("Community Action") - > Can help prioritise the use of specific funding allocated to the CAP areas ("Community Funding") - 1.
+- The key roles of each CAP are set out below and are designed to ensure they: - Are an influential voice for their communities ("Community Voice") - > Can take effective action to progress community priorities and support communities to take action to help each other ("Community Action") - Can help prioritise the use of specific funding allocated to the CAP areas ("Community Funding") - 1.
 Partnership Focus: To provide a space for partners to collaborate and coordinate their work in place and get things done, sharing their skills, assets and learning and working together to build solutions. - 2.
 Town & Parish Councils: To champion and facilitate their work, acting as the "go to": place to get mutual support, platform to share best practice, and pathway to progress and seek funding for projects and ideas. - 3.
 Community Action Plans: To work with communities to agree the top priorities in their area, agree an action plan to progress these and keep communities up to date on progress.
-Cornwall Council will take CAP priorities into account in its own strategies and share them with partner agencies. - 4.
+Cornwall Council will take CAP priorities into account in its own strategies and share them with partner agencies.
+CAPs have discretion to set their priorities; they are encouraged to prioritise local action that contributes to Cornwall becoming carbon neutral by 2030. - 4.
 Shared Prosperity Fund: Cornwall and the Isles of Scilly have been awarded £132 million from the Government's Shared Prosperity Fund.
 This funding is being used to achieve good growth for communities and businesses.
 The CAPs will be closely involved in this work, with a particular role on two programmes: - The Community Levelling Up Programme.
 This programme aims to help communities develop their place-shaping ambitions.
 Communities can apply for funding for projects like town centre improvements and neighbourhood infrastructure projects. - > The Community Capacity Fund.
 This fund aims to help communities develop plans for projects so they are in a good position to secure large scale funds to deliver those projects.